Taliban: History

 The Taliban movement originated in Pashtun nationalism, and its ideological underpinnings are with that of broader Afghan society.
+Pakistan was heavily involved in creating the Taliban in 1994.
 The Taliban's roots lie in the religious schools of Kandahar and were influenced significantly by foreign support, particularly from Pakistan and Saudi Arabia, during the Soviet–Afghan War.
 They emerged in Afghanistan in the mid-1990s, capturing Kandahar and expanding their control across the country; they became involved in a war with the Northern Alliance.
 The international response to the Taliban varied, with some countries providing support while others opposed and did not recognize their regime.

 During their rule from 1996 to 2001, the Taliban implemented strict religious regulations, notably affecting women's rights and cultural heritage.
 This period included significant ethnic persecution and the destruction of the Buddhas of Bamiyan.
 After the US-led invasion in 2001, the Taliban were ousted from power but regrouped and launched an insurgency that lasted two decades.

 The Taliban returned to power in 2021 following the US withdrawal.
 Their efforts to establish the Islamic Emirate of Afghanistan continue, with education policies and international relations, including internal and external challenges faced by the Taliban regime.